-World Heritage in Scotland: Key Facts - World Heritage Sites (WHS) are exceptional places of Outstanding Universal Value (OUV) described by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as belonging to all the peoples of the world, irrespective of the territory on which they are located. - The UK currently has 31 WHS of which six are in Scotland: the Heart of Neolithic Orkney; St Kilda; Frontiers of the Roman Empire: Antonine Wall; New Lanark; The Old and New Towns of Edinburgh; and the Forth Bridge. - Five of Scotland's WHS are inscribed under cultural criteria, while St Kilda is inscribed under both natural and cultural criteria. - The Antonine Wall and Hadrian's Wall are part of a single transnational Site, the Frontiers of the Roman Empire, which also includes the Upper German-Raetian Limes. - Once a WHS is inscribed on the World Heritage List under the World Heritage Convention, States that have ratified the Convention have a duty to protect, conserve and present the Sites for future generations. - Each WHS has a Management Plan that is reviewed every five years as recommended by UNESCO's Operational Guidelines for World Heritage Sites. - National guidance requires that planning authorities protect WHS and their settings from inappropriate development.
+- World Heritage Sites (WHS) are exceptional places of Outstanding Universal Value (OUV) described by the United Nations Educational, Scientific and Cultural Organization\ (UNESCO) as belonging to all the peoples of the world, irrespective of the territory on which they are located. - The UK currently has over 30 WHS of which six are in Scotland: the Heart of Neolithic Orkney; St Kilda; Frontiers of the Roman Empire: Antonine Wall; New Lanark; The Old and New Towns of Edinburgh; and The Forth Bridge. - Five of Scotland's WHS are inscribed under cultural criteria, while St Kilda is inscribed under both natural and cultural criteria.

+- Once a WHS is inscribed on the World Heritage List under the World Heritage Convention, States that have ratified the Convention have a duty to protect, conserve and present the Sites for future generations. - Each WHS has a Management Plan that sets out how the Site will be managed to ensure the OUV is preserved. - National guidance requires that planning authorities protect WHS and their settings from inappropriate development.